binipringle/constructs/_texts/1-condensedoutline.md

 - {:.indent-0}**Shelby County (2013)**
 - {:.indent-2}Holding/rule: Constitution bars Congress from maintaining key provisions of the Voting Rights Act of 1965 that had curbed state actions disenfranchising people of color.

-Unlike other abolitionists who condemned the Constitution as pro-slavery, **Frederick Douglass** proposed “If the South has made the Constitution bend to the purposes of slavery, let the North now make that instrument bend to the cause of freedom and justice."
+Unlike other abolitionists who condemned the Constitution as pro-slavery, in 1860 **Frederick Douglass** wrote “If the South has made the Constitution bend to the purposes of slavery, let the North now make that instrument bend to the cause of freedom and justice."
 Possible rationales for supporting the Constitution are **(1) "rule of law” rationale**; and **(2) pragmatic or “consequentialist” rationale**.
 The “rule of law” rationale rests on the circumstances of the founding that speak to the legitimacy (or not) of the Constitution at adoption, and thus the rule-of-law rationale for supporting it.
 The “consequentialist” rationale focuses on the implications for how the courts should interpret the Constitution.
 These include the use of “originalism” (especially from founding era); interpreting the constitution as a “living constitution” v. fixed meaning; and the role of courts in democratic society.

 ---